 World Class Facilities

-- The new £20m school at Queen’s offers students access to world class facilities such as a fully interactive moot court room, various seminar rooms and a wellbeing room.
+- The £20m School at Queen’s offers students access to world-class facilities such as a fully interactive Moot Court room, a One Button Recording Studio and a wellbeing room.

 Internationally Renowned Experts

 - Students in the School of Law are taught by world leading experts in the areas of Law, Human Rights, Criminology and Socio-Legal Studies.
 Our staff have close research links with the professions, government and Civil Society.